 Not only does this make it easier to read OSHA’s new rule, but it allows employers more freedom in selecting the type of equipment they want to use.
-In fact, workers can use non-conventional fall protection -- like a travel restraint system -- in instances where work is temporary and danger is limited.
+In fact, workers can use non-conventional fall protection -- like a designated area -- in instances where work is temporary and danger is limited.

 #3: Rope descent systems rules are more stringent.

 Here’s a new responsibility for building owners: in section 1910.27(b), the text states that owners must inform employers in writing that each anchorage point has been certified as capable of holding at least 5,000 pounds in any direction per person attached.
-Further, each anchorage must be inspected once every ten years.
+Further, each anchorage must be inspected each year thereafter and re-certified every 10 years.

-Workers are also prohibited from using rope descent systems at heights greater than 300 feet, and in poor weather conditions.
+Workers are also prohibited from using rope descent systems at heights greater than 300 feet (unless the employer can demonstrate that it is not feasible to access such height by any other means, or that those means pose a greater hazard than using a rope descent system), and in poor weather conditions.
 The rope must be inspected at the beginning of a shift, and should be kept away from sharp edges or padded where they might contact surfaces that could weaken or cut them.

 #4: Ladder requirements are also a bit steeper.

 Though much of the OSHA requirements for portable and fixed ladders seems like common sense (don’t prop a ladder up on an unstable surface), there are additional provisions in the new rule.
 The text states that fixed ladders require a specific distance between rungs and away from other objects, as do parapets, side rails, ladder wells, and mobile ladder stands.
-Another interesting consideration is that some ladders, like those with a top step that exceeds four feet, must have handrails.
 For a complete list of ladder requirements, check out section 1910.23.